tetrio/faq/README.md

 # tetriofaq
-Frequently Asked TETR.IO questions, as imported from the "bb" bot's defunct .faq command
+Frequently Asked TETR.IO questions, as imported from the "bb" bot's repository of .faq output.